 • Learn how to correctly stack your dishwasher to help it run as efficiently as possible

-Your energy bill shouldn't be the only thing that should be stress free within you home.
+Once you've incorporated these different ways to save on your electricity bill.
 Let AHS worry about your electrical sysems and appliances.
 Get Home Electrical Warranty System Coverage from American Home Shield® and get coverage of major components of many home systems, including your electrical system, and this coverage picks up where your homeowner's insurance policy leaves off.
 The AHS Home Warranty Plan provides broad coverage of many common electrical malfunctions.